Lindokuhle1/Salesforce_ETL_pineline/Personal stuff/README.md

-# Balancell Sales Performance — ETL Pipeline
+#   Sales Performance — ETL Pipeline

 A Python ETL pipeline that extracts sales KPI data from Excel, transforms it into a normalized relational model, loads it into PostgreSQL, and exposes a flat view ready for Power BI reporting.